Shopsys Platform Knowledge Base¶

 Documenting your own project¶

-We strongly believe that not only the Shopsys Platform itself needs documentation, but also your project deserves it's own docs.
-The tips for writing project documentation are written down in Guidelines for Project Documentation.
+Not only does Shopsys Platform itself need documentation, but your project also deserves its own docs.
+The tips for writing project documentation are written in Guidelines for Project Documentation.